oschrenk/notes/gitolite.markdown

 	repositories/mirrors/repo
 	repositories/fetching/repo

 A project name could be the name of a service/product/client or just an identifier to group projects together.
 Each user should have his own repo space.
-If projects of a user are later of general interest they can be promoted kinto the projects namespace.
+If projects of a user are later of general interest they can be promoted to the projects namespace.
 The mirror namespace is just for mirroring external projects - just an idea I don't know if it's super useful.

 This is only possible by making use of the _wildcard_ feature which can be enabled by setting `$GL_WILDREPOS` to `1` in `~/.gitolite.rc`

 By making use of gitolite's [admin defined commands](http://sitaramc.github.com/gitolite/doc/admin-defined-commands.html) one can do incredible stuff.
-Forking a project, getting notified of project creatins or commits
+Forking a project, getting notified of project being created or committed to.

 ## Configuration ##